yceballost/figma-branches-status/README.md

 You can see our usage [here](https://github.com/Telefonica/mistica-design/issues/1927)

-The table is compose with 5 columns
+The table is composed by 5 columns

 1. File name
 2. Branch name